 One of the last wildlife sanctuaries along the Lower American River is in danger of disappearing forever.

-The upper 21 acres of the Kassis property adjacent to Folsom Boulevard should be developed, but the lower 20 acres of wildlife habitat along the Lower American River is in the floodplain and must be preserved.
+While the upper 21 acres of the former Kassis property adjacent to Folsom Boulevard are ideal for development, the lower 20 acres adjacent to the lower American River, a State and Federal designated Wild and Scenic River, must be protected.

 Sign the petition.

 Help us stop Trumark from paving over 20 acres of an historic walnut orchard critical to the Parkway's wildlife.

 - Insist that the City of Rancho Cordova require Trumark to preserve the lower 20 acre floodway portion of the property overlooking William B. Pond and River Bend Parks, and save for generations this irreplaceable land's recreational, educational and natural values for the citizens of Rancho Cordova and all of the Parkway's thousands of annual visitors.